Qualification Programme

 Aims

 The qualification programme complements the research training group’s scientific goals.
 It includes 12 funded doctoral researchers and 9 associated doctoral researchers.
-Additionally, 2 postdoctoral researchers have opportunities for qualification and career advancement.
+Additionally, one postdoctoral researcher has the opportunity for qualification and career advancement.
 The exceptional interdisciplinary composition of the team of supervisors reflects the empirical focus of the programme.
 It covers the scientific approaches needed to fully address the outlined challenges of urban future‐making.

-The qualification programme is tailored to support the PhD projects in an innovative way by organizing the programme into three tracks.
-These tracks serve both as a conceptual tool for structuring research interests and as an organizational framework for our disciplinary and interdisciplinary dialogues.
-The participating researchers of each track assume rotating responsibility for curatorship of collective activities over the span of the 3-year programme.
+The qualification programme is tailored to support the PhD projects in an innovative way by organizing the programme into three themes.
+These themes serve both as a conceptual tool for structuring research interests and as an organizational framework for our disciplinary and interdisciplinary dialogues.
+The participating researchers of each themes assume rotating responsibility for curatorship of collective activities over the span of the 3-year programme.

 Structure and timeline